About the Salvage Vehicle Examination Program

 By law, a 'salvage vehicle' is a vehicle that

-- was transferred to or acquired by an insurance company with a Salvage Certificate (MV-907A) because it has significant damage (the damage can occur because of a collision, theft, vandalism, or damage from water)
+- was transferred to or acquired by an insurance company with a Salvage Certificate (MV-907A) because it has significant damage (because of a collision, theft, vandalism, or from water)

-- has costs for repairs to restore that are more than 75% of the pre-damage retail value of the vehicle
+- has repair costs that are more than 75% of the pre-damage retail value of the vehicle

 - was issued a salvage title from another state and brought to New York